brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 [123, 34, 105, 100, 34, 58, 52, 51, 50, 49, 44, 34, 110, 97, 109, 101, 34, 58, 34, 74, 111, 104, 110, 32, 68, 111, 101, 34, 44, 34, 101, 109, 97, 105, 108, 34, 58, 34, 106, 111, 104, 110, 100, 111, 101, 64, 101, 120, 97, 109, 112, 108, 101, 46, 99, 111, 109, 34, 44, 34, 112, 104, 111, 110, 101, 115, 34, 58, 91, 123, 34, 110, 117, 109, 98, 101, 114, 34, 58, 34, 53, 53, 53, 45, 52, 51, 50, 49, 34, 44, 34, 116, 121, 112, 101, 34, 58, 34, 72, 79, 77, 69, 34, 125, 93, 125]
 ```

 I found the magnitude of this size difference quite surprising at first, given that the generated Protobuf class for "Person" is coded in nearly 2,000 lines of Java while our conventional PersonModel combined with an additional Number class are written in only ~100 lines of code.
 There is documentation released on how Google encodes all that information into those bytes, but I haven't had a chance to read it yet.
-It looks very efficient.

 So now that the objects are constructed, and now that we see the sheer difference in their size, let's see how quickly the Java Virtual Machine can marshall and unmarshall these People instances.